organicunity/chalkies.github.io/index.md

 # Digest

 We strongly recommend to not use digest mode.
 It sucks.
-Instead, we recommend you subscribe to individual emails, and use filters in your email client to manage the them.
-But if you absolutely must use digest mode, please note:
+Instead, we recommend you subscribe to individual emails, and use filters in your email client to manage them.
+If you absolutely must use digest mode, please note:
-* If you reply to a message digest, please try to edit the quote text and subject.
+* When you reply to a message digest, please try to edit the quote text and subject.
 * Riseup has a bug which fails to display the author's email address in some cases - digest users will not be able to see it, and the web archives will not show it either.
 We have reported this bug to riseup, but they will probably take a very long time to fix it.
 Sorry!
 If you're a digest user and you want to send a private reply, send it to [sfchalkboard-editors](mailto:sfchalkboard-editors@lists.riseup.net) and the moderators will put you in touch.

 # Can I hide my name?